UncaughtReference/behaviorette/README.md

 To switch the conversion direction, press Ctrl+S (look at the top-right).
 You can only type in the BHV Script you're converting *from*
 (so say I'm converting from decomp-esque to binary, I can only type in the decomp-esque window).
 To clear all code in a window, press Ctrl+Q; to copy it, press Ctrl+C.
 The *Help List* on the right controls what information gets displayed in the *Help* window.
 You can scroll the list using Alt+UpArrow or Alt+DownArrow.
-*Current Command* displays information about the... current command you're typing.
+*Current Command* displays information about the current command you're typing.
 The rest are command-specific.
+You generally want to use Current Command while writing your script.

 ## Decomp-esque Syntax
 The general syntax is as follows:<br>